Grevilphil/code_challenge/README.md

 More data has been acquired since the geochemist completed her work — can we predict labels onto these data points (labelled “?”)?

-## My Approach
+## Read Data

-- Read in the data to understand its structure and content
+- Understand its structure and content
-- Checked for errors, missing values, and outliers
+- Check for errors, missing values, and outliers
-- Cleaned the data and prepared it for modelling
+- Clean the data and prepare it for modelling

-## Data Summary

 **Fields (type):**